• Skip to primary navigation

 Jump to Recipe

-Brown Butter Banana Bread with White Chocolate Chips and Frangelico is the best banana bread we've ever eaten!
+This White Chocolate Banana Bread with brown butter is the best!
 It's super moist, subtly sweet and has a toasted marshmallow flavor.
-Use hazelnut liqueur or the booze of your choice, or substitute almond extract.
+You can add hazelnut liqueur or substitute almond extract.

 loaf of banana bread on white cutting board with blue napkin